IngridFuentes/IngridFuentes/README.md

 # Hi there, I'm Ingrid Fuentes 👋

 I'm an enthusiastic software engineer passionate about creating robust and innovative solutions.
-My current focus revolves around JavaScript, React, Node.js, and Ruby on Rails.
-With a strong foundation in these technologies, I'm eager to contribute to exciting projects and continue expanding my skills.
+With a strong foundation in frontend and backend technologies, I'm eager to contribute to exciting projects and continue expanding my skills.

 ## 🔧 Technologies & Tools
 - Languages: JavaScript, Ruby